bnanes/slideset/src/site/markdown/plugins/index.md

 for data types not recognized by Slide Set are also possible.
 More information is available in the API documentation included with the source code.

+<h2 id="cskel">Reusing commands with command skeletons</h2>

+Once a sequence of commands has been applied to a table, they can be exported as a command skeleton which can be automatically applied to another similarly structured data table.
+For example, if `Threshold Segmentation` was used to identify regions in a set of images and `Region Statistics` was used to analyze the results, creating a command skeleton will allow that sequence of commands, with identical settings, to be applied to another data set.
+Command skeletons can be created from any linear sequence of commands, and applied to any table that has an identical column structure to the original data.

+To create a command skeleton, select the final result table of the sequence of commands you wish to repeat from the tree.
+Choose `Table > Command Skeleton > Export...` from the menu bar, and create a file used to save the command skeleton.

+To apply a command skeleton, select the a table from the tree which will contain the source data for the command series.
+This table may be in an entirely different Slide Set project from the project used to create the command skeleton.
+However, the source table must have an identical column structure to the table used as source data when the command skeleton was created.
+Choose `Table > Command Skeleton > Apply...` from the menu bar, and select the command skeleton file to apply.
+Each command will be automatically applied to the source table using the pre-saved settings.

+    Data ┐
+         │ (command A)
+      Result 1 ┐
+               │ (command B)
+            Result 2 ┐
+                     │ (command C)
+                  Result 3

+**Example:** Select table `Result 3` to create a command skeleton that will apply commands A, B, and C in sequence.
+Selecting table `Result 2` will create a command skeleton that will apply only commands A and B.